mapl/documentation/api.rst

 .. note::

-    - You must be administrator to create users.
+    - You must be an administrator to create users.

 Update User
 ~~~~~~~~~~~